bshk003/mtecresults-analysis/README.md

 ## Results & Insights
 Some initial observations that we found interesting.
 * Negative splitting appears in about 10% of cases among both professional and non-professional athletes, thus showing little correlation with such aerobic efficiency factors as VO2max.
-* Male runners seem to be more prone to the "hitting the wall" phenomenon.
+* Male runners seem to be more prone to the "hitting the wall" condition.

 ---
 ## Further development
 Our working hypothesis is that a long-distance race outcome should be amenable to polynomial regression analysis.
-In particular, for a marathon, the pacing dynamics of a runner over the first half (provided enough checkpoint measurements provided) should be a reasonably good predictor of the race outcome.
+In particular, for a marathon, the pacing dynamics of a runner over the first half (provided enough checkpoint measurements provided, say, at least, 3-4 splits) should be a reasonably good predictor of the individual race outcome.
 Also, it would be interesting to identify pacing patterns for different categories of runners (in terms of their athletic abilities) by means of clusterization.